-- "CGT" means capital gains tax, being the portion of normal tax attributable to the inclusion in taxable income of a taxable capital gain; - · "Eighth Schedule" means the Eighth Schedule to the Act; - "JSE" means the JSE Limited, licensed as an exchange under the Financial Markets Act 19 of 2012; - "paragraph" means a paragraph of the Eighth Schedule; - "section" means a section of the Act; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.
+- "CGT" means capital gains tax, being the portion of normal tax attributable to the inclusion in taxable income of a taxable capital gain; - "Eighth Schedule" means the Eighth Schedule to the Act; - "JSE" means the exchange operated by JSE Ltd which facilitates trade in securities under the style of "Johannesburg Stock Exchange" and is licensed as an exchange under the Financial Markets Act 19 of 2012; - "paragraph" means a paragraph of the Eighth Schedule; - "section" means a section of the Act; - "Securities Transfer Tax Act" means the Securities Transfer Tax Act 25 of 2007; - "the Act" means the Income Tax Act 58 of 1962; and - any other word or expression bears the meaning ascribed to it in the Act.

 All guides and interpretation notes referred to in this Note are available on the SARS website at www.sars.gov.za.
+Unless indicated otherwise, the latest issues of these documents should be consulted.